-- For grilling, choose the proper pork chop.
-While lean chops are desirable, overly lean chops, such as sirloin chops, are not suitable for grilling.
+- For grilling, choose the good pork chop.
+While lean chops are desirable, overly lean chops, such as sirloin chops, are unsuitable for grilling.
 For taste and tenderness, choose for center-cut rib chops and center-cut loin chops with a little extra fat.

 - Use bone-in, thick-cut pork chops.
 A thicker chop (ideally 12 inches or more) will hold up better to the grill’s heat.
 The bone also acts as an insulator, keeping the pork chop moist.

 - Dry rub or marinade pork.
 It’s critical to coat the pork in a salty rub or marinade if you want the meat to be juicy rather than dry.
 Salt tenderizes meat and aids in water retention, ensuring juicy pork chops.